Birds of Paradise (2021 film): Plot

-Kate Sanders is a newly arrived student at a prestigious ballet academy in Paris.
-The students at the school are all competing for "the prize"; a contract with a ballet company which will be awarded to the best male and female dancers.
-On her first day, she makes a comment about Ollie, a renowned former student who committed suicide by jumping off a bridge.
-This causes Ollie's sister, Marine Durand, to attack her.
-The altercation leaves Marine disheveled, resulting in criticism from the academy's exacting headmistress, Madame Brunelle.
-That night, Kate finds that she has been assigned to live in the same room as Marine.
-Marine suggests that the two go to The Jungle, a botanical themed dance club where they do drugs.
-Marine challenges Kate to a dance contest where the first one to stop dancing will be forced to drop out.
-After an extended time of dancing, Kate suggests to an exhausted Marine that they both stop at the same time so that neither has to drop out.
-When Kate abides by her promise to stop dancing, she earns Marine's respect and friendship.
+Kate Sanders is a newly arrived student at a prestigious ballet academy in Paris, where students compete for "the prize"—a contract with a elite ballet company awarded to the best male and female dancers.
+On her first day, Kate makes a comment about Ollie, a renowned former student who committed suicide by jumping off a bridge.
+This causes Ollie's sister, Marine Durand, to attack her, resulting in criticism from the academy's exacting headmistress, Madame Brunelle.
+That night, Kate finds herself assigned to live in the same room as Marine.
+Marine suggests they go to The Jungle, a botanical-themed dance club, where they do drugs and Marine challenges Kate to an endurance dance contest where the first to stop must drop out.
+After hours of dancing, Kate suggests they both stop at the same time so neither has to quit.
+When Kate abides by her promise, she earns Marine's respect and close friendship.